Navigation Main | Playable Characters | Shinra Inc | SOLDIER | Deepground | Other Antagonists | Other Characters | Bosses

 - Hot Scientist: Outfit aside, she is very nice to look at.

-- Luke, I Am Your Father: He sister turns out to be Shelke.
+- Luke, I Am Your Father: Her sister turns out to be Shelke.

 - Stripperiffic: It's a mystery where she buys clothes that look like that.

-- Appears in: Final Fantasy VII, Before Crisis, Dirge of Cerberus, Crisis Core
+Appear in: VII, Before Crisis, Dirge of Cerberus, Crisis Core

 Ancient bio-mechanical superweapons created by the planet 2000 years ago to fight Jenova, they were put to rest in the North Crater after she was sealed.
 The events of the series that throw the planet into crisis again cause them to awaken.
 Five Weapons appeared in the original game, the expanded Compilation added two more.